smithy-lang/smithy/docs/source-1.0/spec/core/stream-traits.rst

 Structure members that are sent as part of an event stream are serialized in either a header or the payload of an event.

-The :ref:`eventHeader-trait` is used to serialize a structure member as an event header.
+The :ref:`eventheader-trait` is used to serialize a structure member as an event header.
 The payload of an event is defined by either marking a single member with the :ref:`eventpayload-trait`, or by combining all members that are not marked with the ``eventHeader`` or ``eventPayload`` trait into a